lablup/backend.ai-docs-webui/docs/session_use/session_use.rst

 When you close the window, you can notice that the ``Untitled.ipynb`` file is created in the Notebook File Explorer.
-Note that the files created here are deleted when you destroy the session.
-The way to preserve those files even when the session is gone is described in the Storage/Folders section.
+Note that the files created here are deleted when you terminate the session.
+The way to preserve those files even after the session is terminated is described in the Storage/Folders section.

 .. image:: untitled_ipynb_created.png
    :alt: Untitled.ipynb file is created in the Jupyter